-BTJ Founder Rob McManmon fell in love with cycling as a way to explore natural landscapes at the perfect pace.
+Rob McManmon fell in love with cycling as a way to explore natural landscapes at the perfect pace.
 After graduating from the Eastman School of Music, he spent a year working, riding, and creating a community in Japan.
+Since then, he has returned each year to delve deeper into the Japanese countryside, just outside of the busy international hubs of Tokyo, Kyoto, and Osaka.
 Each time he returns, Rob uncovers new hidden gems to share with friends, travelers, and guests on cycling trips.
 During BTJ’s off-season, Rob teaches online music lessons to students around the globe.
-From Tokyo to Rome, San Francisco to Austin, New York to London, Rob’s students log in for music theory lessons and travel updates.
-He has lived in upstate New York, the UK, Japan, Italy, and Texas.
-He currently resides in Northern California.
+He has lived in upstate New York, the UK, Japan, Italy, and Texas; he currently resides in California.

 At Bike Tour Japan, we are obsessed with experience.

 We take care of all the subtle details so that our guests can savor each moment.
 Bike Tour Japan’s expert guides are unbelievable hosts and knowledgeable ambassadors who will guide you on roads that have yet to be discovered by the outside world.

 We believe that traveling by bicycle is the best way to experience a place.
 Cycling brings you closer to the land and its people than just about any other mode of travel.
 But as much as we love cycling, it’s not always about the bike.
 Let us show you our favorite places to experience, learn, eat, explore, and relax, hidden in Japan’s mysterious countryside.
 It’s going to be an amazing journey.